sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 </LayoutModificationTemplate>
 ```

-If you want to append Download Office tile, add the `<AppendDownloadOfficeTile/>` tag to your `LayoutModification.xml` file.
+If you want to append the "Download Office" tile, add the `<AppendDownloadOfficeTile/>` tag to your `LayoutModification.xml` file.
 This replaces "Get Office" with the classic desktop app download tile, and supports all OEM scenarios including Activation for Office (AFO) and Preinstall PC (PIPC).

 ```XML
 <LayoutModificationTemplate xmlns=http://schemas.microsoft.com/Start/2014/LayoutModification xmlns:defaultlayout="http://schemas.microsoft.com/Start/2014/FullDefaultLayout" xmlns:start="http://schemas.microsoft.com/Start/2014/StartLayout" Version="1">